 The role of luck in our culture is too far downplayed.
-That’s dangerous, because it means that many people who are giving advice shouldn’t be (perhaps me? ).
+That's dangerous because it means that many people who are giving advice shouldn't be (perhaps me? :)).
 In the gym, we may try to emulate the routines of the most ripped out hunk.
 Sadly, their routine may be no better than one picked randomly.
 Because of their genetics, any routine may have gotten them ripped.

 It's common practice in business school to study successful businesses and draw generalized lessons from them.

+It's the height of hubris to look at something as complex as a business, with millions of moving parts, and to confidently declare a few dozen of those parts to have been integral to its success.
+By only studying the successes, the problem gets much worse.
 You look at a few successful companies (e.g. Fannie Mae a few years ago), pick out a few traits which could have reasonably lead to its success (e.g. implementing a culture of disciple), and pump out a best selling book.
 Which would be fine, if the advice was accurate.
-But often, it’s not.
+But often, it's not.

-If you’d also looked at the failures, many of them would’ve had a culture of discipline too, in which case, the advice was useless.
+If you'd also looked at the failures, many of them would've had a culture of discipline too, in which case, the advice was useless.
 To draw accurate lessons, you have to look at all of the data.
-More here.